flathub/org.claws_mail.Claws-Mail/README.md

 Reminders for later consideration.

 - TODO: upstream appdata-file
-- TODO: Check if we can skip building documentation for _gdata_ dependency.
 - TODO: Check if we can integrate with NetworkManager.
 This feature is now disabled.
 - TODO: Investigate if building for i386 is possible.